-In India, one of the first questions every new home owner wants answered, is the quality and abundance of water in his new home.
-Your home could have access to water from two sources – water piped in by the municipal board, or water drawn up from the ground, either from conventional wells or bore wells.
+In India, one of the first questions every new homeowner wants to be answered is the quality and abundance of water in his new home.
+Your home could have access to water from two sources – water piped in by the municipal board, or water is drawn up from the ground, either from conventional wells or bore wells.
 Almost every country has a Law in place for clean and pure water.
-Such Laws require its citizens to be provided with water that meets a certain basic minimum standard in clean and pure drinking water.
+Such Laws require its citizens to be provided with water that meets a certain basic minimum standard of clean and pure drinking water.
 A good example is the clean water act passed by the US government, in 1972.

 Often, a simple home assessment kit can answer most of these questions, and give you a realistic picture of how safe your water is for you and your family.
 Your kit can involve the following items:

 This will help you detect the amount of oxidizing and non-oxidizing biocides in your water, and give you an understanding of the amount of microbiological activity in the water available to you.
 This is a field analysis kit and is usually suitable for homes as well as industrial sites.

 A range of products is available to monitor the amount of corrosion that your water might be causing, on commonly used metals such as steel, aluminum, copper, and brass.